apache/mynewt-mcumgr/protocol.md

 ## Transports

-### Newtmgr Over Serial
+### Mcumgr/Newtmgr SMP Client Over Serial

-`newtmgr` can be used over TTY serial with the following parameters:
+`mcumgr` or `newtmgr` can be used over TTY serial with the following parameters to connect to a SMP server running on the target device:

 - Baud Rate: 115200
 - HW Flow Control: None

-### Newtmgr Over BLE
+### Mcumgr/Newtmgr SMP Client Over BLE

-`newtmgr` can be used over BLE with the following GATT service and characteristic UUIDs.
+`mcumgr` or `newtmgr` can be used over BLE with the following GATT service and characteristic UUIDs to connect to a SMP server running on the target device:

 - **Service UUID**: `8D53DC1D-1DB7-4CD3-868B-8A527460AA84`
 - **Characteristic UUID**: `DA2E7828-FBCE-4E01-AE9E-261174997C48`

-The  "newtmgr" service consists of one write no-rsp characteristic for newtmgr requests: a single-byte characteristic that can only accepts write-without-response commands.
-The contents of each write command contains an NMP request.
-NMP responses are sent back in the form of unsolicited notifications from the same characteristic.
+The  "SMP" (or "newtmgr") service consists of one **write no-rsp characteristic** for SMP requests: a single-byte characteristic that can only accepts write-without-response commands.
+The contents of each write command contains an SMP request.

+SMP responses are sent back in the form of unsolicited notifications from the same characteristic.